jwilkins88/flem-tool/README.md

         {
           /**
           The name is how the scenes will reference the module.
-This way, we can have multiple of the same module, but referenced differntly in scenes.
+This way, we can have multiple of the same module, but referenced differently in scenes.
           (i.e., When I implement trigger configs, we might want to define two CPU Modules, but have them displayed at different coordinates) **/